 This boiler can deliver scalding water.
 Be careful whenever using hot water to avoid scalding injury.
-Certain appliances such as dishwashers and automatic clothes washers may require increased water temperatures.
+Certain appliances such as dishwashers and automatic washers clothes may increased require water temperatures.
 By setting the thermostat on this boiler to obtain the increased water temperature required by these appliances you may create the potential for scald injury.

 To protect against injury, install a mixing valve in the water system.
 This valve will reduce point of use discharge temperatures by mixing cold and hot water in branch supply lines.
 Such valves are available from your local plumbing supplier.
-A DANGER A DANGER A DANGER A DANGER relationship of water temperature and time with regard to scald injury and may be used as a guide in determining the safest water temperature for your applications.